ZYSBplan/AutoCompletionLocal/README.md

 - Inline and multi-line code completion
 - Works with any OpenAI compatible API
 - Option to toggle between multiple API Endpoints
-- Reduces LLMs requests by saving previous responses, sk
+- Reduces LLMs requests by saving previous responses, skipping completion depending on the last symbol, and only sending a request if there's no input f